alekseysotnikov/CmdTool/README.md

 Java 8+ required.

+### Motivation
+When we call external programs from Java, we certainly need to harvest the output files and/or console stream.
+It is ok, but what if we have thousands of calls?
+Some of them produces files we need, but another one not.
+So, we have to make a cleanup.

+This library solves this small problem and intended to process each program call inside a separate directory.
+It performs particular activities with the directory, such as creating or deleting on appropriate stages of execution.

 ### Features
 - Save text output of the process into a file
 - Create or delete execution directory before or after process execution